w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * define custom interaction patterns, such as where to place focus when a dialog is open and closed, and what the focus order should be within those dialogs
 * define mechanisms that allow users to obtain information about custom interaction patterns, such as specific keyboard shortcuts for applications and expected behavior of custom widgets
 * identify related requirements for developers to use native HTML elements to the extent possible and describe their benefits in relation to non-native elements
-* identify related requirements for developers to ensure that properties of custom user interrface components, such as names, states, and instructions are perceived visually  and can be programmaticaly determined
+* identify related requirements for developers to ensure that properties of custom user interface components, such as names, states, and instructions are perceived visually  and can be programmatically determined
 * identify related requirements for developers to write code for specific keyboard interactions that custom widgets may require

 {% include excol.html type="all" %}